-- Fully Fund IDEA: By honoring its commitment to support the education of students with disabilities, Congress will enable districts to shift dollars toward new initiatives that address their local needs. - Ensure IDEA burden of proof is on the moving party and not automatically the district. - Support universal school meals on the contingency that such policies do no harm to eligibility for and enrollment in existing federal funding streams serving schools, and fully cover costs associated with the program. - Ensure IEP teams shape assessment determinations for students with disabilities. - Address special education disproportionality more effectively and flexibly. - Support school leaders in their work to keep students and school personnel safe and healthy, as regionally appropriate. - Support federal funding that helps incentivize community partnerships for school safety. - Prioritize efforts to improve federal policies that threaten or compromise the safety and wellbeing of students and staff. - Support preservation and expansion of access to affordable early college education, including expanded control over the requirements and awarding of educator credentials.

-- Support federal policy that flexibly supports the unique needs of rural communities, including REAP, Impact Aid and forest counties, and mental health services among others. - Support expansion of access to early education to all children without cutting into K-12 funding. - Make available federal funding to ensure high-quality, early education opportunities for all children (including Head Start, Pre-K, early education, professional development for personnel and more) with ample flexibility for local authority in implementation. - Support the DREAM act as a permanent resolution and fix to address the needs of eligible/appropriate students and young adults brought to this country as minors who are currently eligible for the Deferred Action for Childhood Arrivals (DACA) program. - Support out-of-school/after school learning opportunities (including 21st century-like programs) which focus on ensuring district flexibility for program design and implementation. - Support the reinstatement of the 2001 Title IX Guidance to ensure each and every student has a safe and healthy learning environment. - Support programs that assist and develop students entering and completing college and postsecondary programs. - Approaches to student discipline must be centered on positive, research-based best practices. - Support federal policy that would prohibit discrimination on the basis of sexual orientation and gender identity, including transgender students. - Support continued investment for English language learners.
+- Fully Fund IDEA: By honoring its commitment to support the education of students with disabilities, Congress will enable districts to shift dollars toward new initiatives that address their local needs. - Ensure IDEA burden of proof is on the moving party and not automatically the district. - Support universal school meals on the contingency that such policies do no harm to eligibility for and enrollment in existing federal funding streams serving schools, and fully cover costs associated with the program. - Address special education disproportionality more effectively and flexibly. - 504 requirements must remain distinct from IDEA requirements and AASA opposes any efforts to place new, burdensome, unfunded mandates on districts to adopt new procedural requirements under Section 504. - Support school leaders in their work to keep students and school personnel safe and healthy, as regionally appropriate. - Support federal funding that helps incentivize community partnerships for school safety. - Prioritize efforts to improve federal policies that threaten or compromise the safety and well-being of students and staff. - Support preservation and expansion of access to affordable early college education, including expanded control over the requirements and awarding of educator credentials. - Support federal policy that flexibly supports the unique needs of rural communities, including REAP, Impact Aid and forest counties, and mental health services among others. - Support expansion of access to early education to all children without cutting into K-12 funding. - Make available federal funding to ensure high-quality, early education opportunities for all children (including Head Start, Pre-K, early education, professional development for personnel and more) with ample flexibility for local authority in implementation. - Support the DREAM act as a permanent resolution and fix to address the needs of eligible/appropriate students and young adults brought to this country as minors who are currently eligible for the Deferred Action for Childhood Arrivals (DACA) program. - Support out-of-school/after school learning opportunities (including 21st century-like programs) which focus on ensuring district flexibility for program design and implementation. - Support the reinstatement of the 2001 Title IX Guidance to ensure each and every student has a safe and healthy learning environment. - Support programs that assist and develop students entering and completing college and post-secondary programs. - Approaches to student discipline must be centered on positive, research-based best practices. - Support federal policy that would prohibit discrimination on the basis of sexual orientation and gender identity, including transgender students. - Support continued investment for English language learners.